-According to the most recent AgLetter, Seventh District farmland values in the third quarter of 2017 were 1 percent lower than a year ago.
-Values for “good” agricultural land in the third quarter of 2017 were overall the same as in the second quarter.
+According to the most recent AgLetter, Seventh District farmland values in the second quarter of 2018 were 1 percent higher than a year ago.
+Values for “good” agricultural land in the second quarter of 2018 were 2 percent higher than in the first quarter.

 In the AgLetter in Perspective, David Oppedahl provides some context to this quarter's results.

 The Michigan Retail Index’s March survey showed that 33 percent of respondents reported sales increases over February.
 Forty-seven percent of retailers recorded declines in March and 20 percent reported no change.